prabhasp/NepalMaps/Poverty/index.md

 ```

-And now the 2001 data, which has been modified to have the exact same columns already:
+And now we will also load the 2001 data, which has been modified to have the exact same column names already:

 ```r